2025 Carolina Panthers season: Week 9: at Green Bay Packers

 It was a scoreless first quarter for both the Panthers and Packers.
-In the second, Brandon McManus kicks a 49-yard field goal for Green Bay.
-Rico Dowdle scores 5-yard touchdown for Carolina, plus the PAT.
-McManus kicks another field goal for Green Bay.
-Carolina goes into the half with a 7–6 lead.
-Dowdle scores again in the third but the extra point attempt is no good.
-Green Bay ties it up in the fourth with a Josh Jacobs touch down and McManus field goal.
+In the second, Brandon McManus kicked a 49-yard field goal for Green Bay.
+Rico Dowdle scored a 5-yard touchdown for Carolina, plus the PAT.
+McManus kicked another field goal for Green Bay.
+Carolina went into the half with a 7–6 lead.
+Dowdle scored again in the third but the extra point attempt was no good.
+Green Bay tied it up in the fourth with a Josh Jacobs touchdown.
 With just one second remaining, Ryan Fitzgerald nailed a 49-yard field goal to lift the Panthers to a thrilling 16–13 victory.

 Despite entering the game as two-touchdown underdogs, the Panthers pulled off one of the biggest upsets of the NFL this season.
-With the upset win, the Panthers improved to 5-4.
-This is Carolina's first win against the Packers since 2017 and their first win at Green Bay since 2008.
+With the upset win, the Panthers improved to 5–4.
+This was their first win against the Packers since 2017 and their first win at Green Bay since 2008.